chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 ### Traditional Permission Bits

 Permission bits, or mode bits, are the simplest and perhaps oldest form of access control.
-Each file has a set of mode bits.
+Each file object has a set of mode bits {{POSIX}}.

 Each of the user categories is given a set of three access type bits.
 Altogether there are then nine bit flags for every file object.

 ### Access Control Lists